rockboroschool/website/wp-content/plugins/pdf-embedder/readme.txt

 Our **PDF Thumbnails** plugin automatically generates fixed image versions of all PDF files in your Media Library, to use on your site as you wish.

 You can use them as featured images in posts containing an embedded version of the PDF, or as a visual clickable link to download the PDF directly.
-It also displays the thumbnail as the ‘icon’ for the PDF in the Media Library, making it easy for authors to locate the PDFs they need to insert in a post.
+It also displays the thumbnail as the â€˜iconâ€™ for the PDF in the Media Library, making it easy for authors to locate the PDFs they need to insert in a post.

 See our site [wp-pdf.com/thumbnails/](http://wp-pdf.com/thumbnails/?utm_source=PDF%20Readme%20Thumbnails&utm_medium=freemium&utm_campaign=Freemium) for more details and purchase options.